EdCrux/Flower-Shop-Capstone-project/README.md

 <img src="/images/coverCapstone.jpg" width="100%">

+### Live demo

+Take a look for:
 [Live Demo](https://rawcdn.githack.com/EdCrux/Flower-Shop-Capstone-project/3a1638a02d5150ee1f386dc0d99efa2ec375d2ca/index.html)

+> Brief description

->The main objective of this project is to build a website.
-Based on a design project.
-You can check the reference clic on [here](https://www.behance.net/gallery/69329213/Flower-e-shop)
+The main objective of this project was to build a website based on a design project.
+You can check the design project [here](https://www.behance.net/gallery/69329213/Flower-e-shop) and see if it is similar.

->Here is my result:

 <img src="/images/mockup.png" width="100%">